How To Play Online Bingo

 Choosing a bingo game

-You’ve gone through the palavaer of signing up and depositing – now to play some bingo!
+You’ve gone through the palaver of signing up and depositing – now to play some bingo!

 Many bingo sites have a tabbed lobby and this allows similar bingo rooms to be grouped together – for example, the 90 ball bingo rooms may be in a different tab to the 75 ball rooms and exclusive bingo rooms (for that site only or perhaps shared with a few other sites under the same ownership) may be kept separate from networked rooms.
-The example shows the exclusive bingo rooms tab at Sun Bingo.
+The example shows the exclusive bingo rooms tab at Sun Bingo (where they are shared with Fabulous Bingo).

-Unless the game has guaranteed prize money, the prize pool will get bigger and bigger as more players buy tickets (but the more players there are with tickets in the game, the less likely it becomes that you’ll win anything) .
+- Apart from in bingo games that have guaranteed prize money, the prize pool will get bigger and bigger as more players buy tickets.
+The flipside of that is that the more players there are with tickets in the game, the less likely it becomes that you’ll win anything.

 Buying bingo tickets